TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTsConfig.rst

 More information
 ================

 *   See :ref:`cgl-ide` in this manual for information about setting up your Editor / IDE to adhere to the coding guidelines.
-* :ref:`t3tsconfig:start`
+*   :ref:`Using and setting TSconfig <t3tsref:typoscript-syntax-using-setting>`